 Your baby at 5 weeks

 The heart is forming as a simple tube-like structure.
-The baby already has some of its own blood vessels and blood begins to circulate.
+Your baby already has some of its own blood vessels and blood begins to circulate.

-A string of these blood vessels connects the baby and mother, and will become the umbilical cord.
+A string of these blood vessels connects you to your baby and will become the umbilical cord.

 At the same time, the embryo's outer layer of cells develops a groove and folds to form a hollow tube called the neural tube.
-This will become the baby's brain and spinal cord.
+This will become your baby's brain and spinal cord.

 Defects in one end (the "tail end") of the neural tube lead to spina bifida.
 Defects in the "head end" lead to anencephaly, when the bones of the skull do not form properly.